pivotal/docs-tap/install.md

       workshops.learningcenter.tanzu.vmware.com            Workshop Building Tutorial                                                Workshop Building Tutorial
     ```

-## <a id='about-package-profiles'></a> About Tanzu Application Platform Package Profiles
+## <a id='about-package-profiles'></a> About Tanzu Application Platform package profiles

-You can install Tanzu Application Platform through predefined profiles or through individual
+Tanzu Application Platform can be installed through predefined profiles or through individual
 packages.
-This section describes the profiles.
+This section explains how to install a profile.

 Tanzu Application Platform contains the following two profiles: